-Hall of Fame outfielder Lou Brock dies at age 81
+Hall of Fame outfielder, speedster Brock dies at age 81

 Brock lost a leg from diabetes in recent years and was diagnosed with cancer in 2017.

-“I think he led a life that will never be duplicated,” Zitzmann said.
+“Over my 25-plus years of being his agent, he was perhaps the happiest Hall of Famer I’ve ever encountered,” Zitzmann said.

-The man later nicknamed the Running Redbird and the Base Burglar arrived to the Cards in June 1964, swapped from the Cubs for pitcher Ernie Broglio in what became one of baseball’s most lopsided trades.
-Along with starter Bob Gibson and center fielder Curt Flood, Brock was an anchor for St. Louis as its combination of speed, defense and pitching made it a top team in the ’60s.
+The man later nicknamed the Running Redbird and the Base Burglar arrived in St. Louis in June 1964, swapped from the Cubs for pitcher Ernie Broglio in what became one of baseball’s most lopsided trades.

 Brock stole 938 bases in his career, including 118 in 1974 — both of those were big league records until they were broken by Rickey Henderson.